amplitude/amplitude-docs/content/collections/audiences/en/predictions-build.md

 * The *Ratio* column is a ranking of events or properties according to their importance to the model.
 It’s computed by comparing the percentage of users in the selected percentile range who fire an event  to those not in the selected percentile range.
 * The *Event* column lists the ranked events.
 * The *% in Range* column specifies the percentage of users in the selected percentile range who fired the respective event.
-Sort by this column to rank events according to overall level of engagement.
+Sort by this column to rank events according to total level of engagement.
-* The *% not in range* column calculates the percentage of users that performed the event but are not in the selected cohort.
+* The *% not in range* column calculates the percentage of users that performed the event but aren't in the selected cohort.
 * The *Frequency* column displays the average number of times a user in the selected range fires an event.
-Sort by this column to rank events according to overall level of engagement.
+Sort by this column to rank events according to total level of engagement.

-Narrow down your list of ranked events by clicking*Showing Significant Events* to modify which events you see in the table, or click the calendar icon to change the specified time frame and offset.
-Note that the modified time frame will apply to both the *Events* and *User Properties* tabs.
+Click *Showing Significant Events* to narrow down your list of ranked events and modify which events you see in the table, or click the calendar icon to change the specified time frame and offset.
+The modified time frame applies to both the *Events* and *User Properties* tabs.

 The *User Properties* tab allows you to view rankings of user properties and their importance to the prediction's model.
 Click *Select Property* to choose a user property for review.
-Similar to the Events table, the *User Properties* table will rank property values by *Ratio*, *% in range*, and *% not in range* columns.
+Like the Events table, the *User Properties* table ranks property values by *Ratio*, *% in range*, and *% not in range* columns.
 If desired, you can check the box next to *Show Hidden Property Values* to ensure they're visible in the table's results.

 ### Model performance

-At this point, you’ll want to evaluate whether your prediction is accurate or not.
-Amplitude Audiences provides metrics for you to accomplish this in the *Model performance* tab:
+At this point, you can evaluate the accuracy of your prediction.
+Amplitude provides metrics for you to do this in the *Model performance* tab:

 * **True Positive Rate**: this is the ratio of predicted users who convert
-* **False Positive Rate**: this is the ratio of predicted users who do not convert
+* **False Positive Rate**: this is the ratio of predicted users who don't convert
-* **AUC**, aka Accuracy: technically, this is the area under the curve, a measure that weighs both true positive and false positive rates
+* **AUC**, or Accuracy: technically, this is the area under the curve, a measure that weighs both true positive and false positive rates
-* **Log loss****, aka** p**redicted vs actuals**: this compares the predicted conversion rates to observed historical conversion rates and gives you the difference, in percentage terms
+* **Log loss**, or predicted vs actuals: this compares the predicted conversion rates to observed historical conversion rates and gives you the difference, in percentage terms

-Generally speaking, a good model will have an accuracy of at least 70%.
-Any model with an accuracy of 50% or less will be no better than a coin flip in its predictive ability.
+Generally speaking, a good model has an accuracy of at least 70%.
+Any model with an accuracy of 50% or less is no better than a coin flip in its predictive ability.

 ### Tips for a good predictive model

-* **Outcome event has at least 50** **unique actions per day:** Ensure that the outcome event has at least 50 (ideally 100) unique user actions every day.
-If the conversion numbers are below this threshold the model will not detect signals and it will recommend the same content for all users.
+* **Outcome event has at least 50** **unique actions per day**: Ensure that the outcome event has at least 50 (ideally 100) unique user actions every day.
+If the conversion numbers are below this threshold the model doesn't detect signals and it recommends the same content for all users.
-* **Ensure user cohort to be targeted for Audiences between 1K and 10M users**: If the user population is under 1K they cannot utilize Audiences at a 1:1 level, if it's above we will have to filter the cohort.
+* **Ensure the targeted user cohort for Audiences has between 1K and 10M users**: If the user population is under 1K they can't use Audiences at a 1:1 level.
+If the population is greater than 10M users, Amplitude filters the cohort.
-* **Use a large enough dataset:** The more data you have, the more accurate your recommendations will be.
-Amplitude Audiences requires a minimum of 10,000 events per user to build a prediction.
+* **Use a large enough dataset**: The more data you have, the more accurate your recommendations is.
+Amplitude requires a minimum of 10,000 events per user to build a prediction.
-* **Relevant events in Amplitude related to desired outcome:** Cross reference the desired outcome and confirm the appropriate events are already being sent into Amplitude.
+* **Relevant events in Amplitude related to desired outcome**: Cross reference the desired outcome and confirm the appropriate events are already instrumented.
 These are typically `Purchase` or `Transaction completed`.

 ## Build a cohort from your prediction